BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 **WARGEAR**

-- Strangling fingers
+- Strangling Fingers

 **SPECIAL RULES**

-- Cave Dweller
+- [Cave Dweller]
-- Mountain Dweller
+- [Mountain Dweller]
-- Stalk Unseen
+- [Stalk Unseen]

 - **The Precious** `ACTIVE`

 If your opponent's Army contains a Ringbearer, then when Gollum Moves, he must always Charge the enemy Ringbearer if possible.
-Additionally, if Gollum kills the enemy Ringbearer in Combat, then he will automatically regain the One Ring - from that point onwards he counts as having it as part of his Wargear.
+Additionally, if Gollum kills the enemy Ringbearer in Combat, then he will automatically regain [the One Ring][The One Ring] - from that point onwards he counts as having it as part of his Wargear.

 </div>

 ---
 <div class="unitCard" markdown>

 ### THE WATCHER IN THE WATER [200 POINTS]